 References

 Aberoumand, A. (2011).
 Determination and comparison of potential nutritive values and mineral elements of three important food edible plants from southern part of Iran.
-Hrvatski časopis za prehrambenu tehnologiju, biotehnologiju i nutricionizam, 6(3-4), 148-151.
+Hrvatskičasopis za prehrambenutehnologiju, biotehnologijuinutricionizam, 6(3-4), 148-151.

 Addis, G. (2009).
 Wild and semi-wild edible plants of Hamar and Xonso (South Ethiopia) with emphasis on their ethnobotany and nutritional composition of selected species.
 PhD Thesis.